You are here

 - Statement of Purpose or Study Plan.
 This document sets forth your interest in the program and explains how the proposed study abroad experience will complement your academic and professional objectives.
 It should be 3 to 5 double-spaced pages in length, and make reference to specific courses and defined objectives.

 Students should begin preparing materials at least one month prior to deadlines.
 Students will be notified by email whether they have been approved for an exchange program.
-After receiving approval from Pace, students may have to submit application materials to the host institution.
-Approval from Pace is does not ensure acceptance into an exchange program by the host institution.
+After receiving approval from Pace Law, students may have to submit application materials to the host institution.
+Approval from Pace Law is does not ensure acceptance into an exchange program by the host institution.
 In the event that interest in study at a particular host institution is high, preference for participation in the exchange program will be given to equally qualified 3Ls.

-Pace JD students may earn a maximum of 30 credits for study abroad.
+Pace Law JD students may earn a maximum of 30 credits for study abroad.
 The following rules apply in order to ensure correct transfer of academic credits earned abroad:

 Before going abroad, applicants must submit a Course Description Approval form for approval by the Associate Dean for Academic Affairs.
 Along with this form, the applicant must indicate all proposed course titles, descriptions and academic credits.
 When signed by the Associate Dean, this document will be filed by the Registrar’s Office for reference when the student returns from abroad.